 If physical therapy is a customary treatment for your disabling condition, it will be nearly impossible to obtain disability benefits without the help of a physical therapist.
 You will need this physical therapist to provide you with the physical therapy that is required to try to treat your condition.

-The professional who is treating you will need to keep detailed and accurate records regarding the physical therapy that you are receiving and will need to note how that therapy has impacted your condition, if it has had any impact at all.
+The physical therapist who is treating you will need to keep detailed and accurate records regarding the physical therapy that you are receiving and will need to note how that therapy has impacted your condition, if it has had any impact at all.

 If you have not yet been disabled for twelve months, the SSA adjudicator will need proof that your condition is expected to last at least one year.
 A physical therapist who has been treating your condition may be able to provide a prognosis in regards to how long your condition can be expected to last.